brandon-rhodes/python-patterns/gang-of-four/composite/index.rst

 when there is as much symmetry as possible.

-If you study the Tkinter library — which is perhaps the most classic Object Oriented module in the entire Python Standard Library — you will find several more instances where a method that could have been limited to a few widgets
+If you study the Tkinter library — which is perhaps the most classic object oriented module in the entire Python Standard Library — you will find several more instances where a method that could have been limited to a few widgets